-For Diaval I wanted him to look like a rock star.
-Because Raven is black so his clothes should be black, in the first concept he was suppose to be covered in feathers, but of course that didn’t work, so we didn’t have much time to dress he so we went for a cross between a pirate and a rock star – with high boots, leather trousers, frock coat, and an open black shirt.
+For Diaval, I wanted him to look like a rock star.
+Because Raven is black so his clothes should be black, in the first concept he was supposed to be covered in feathers, but of course that didn’t work, so we didn’t have much time to dress he so we went for a cross between a pirate and a rock star – with high boots, leather trousers, frock coat, and an open black shirt.

 Is there a particular sequence that you feel the costumes really shine through?

-I think the christening scene is quite impressive, I love that and a lot of work went into it, because we had to create the whole ‘court’ of King Stefan and the different types of costumes is great to see.
+I think the christening scene is quite impressive, I love that and a lot of work went into it because we had to create the whole ‘court’ of King Stefan and the different types of costumes is great to see.

 Were there any challenges making the costumes work for the action scenes?

 The last costume, the all-in-one leather costume for the fight, we had to make 25 for that sequence as they were exposed to fires, so they also needed to be fireproof.
-Sometimes you have to sacrifice beauty of the costume for the practicality of an action movie.
+Sometimes you have to sacrifice the beauty of the costume for the practicality of an action movie.